openedx/edx-documentation/en_us/shared/course_assets/course_live.rst

 Course Live
 ###########################

-You can add live video call providers like zoom-lti-pro to your course through the course authoring app.
+You can add live video conferencing providers like zoom-lti-pro to your course via the course authoring app.

-Initially, PII sharing is not enabled for the courses. edX's Live configuration interface in course authoring app shows the following message.
+By default PII sharing is not enable for a course. edX's Live configuration interface in course authoring app shows the following message.

 .. note::